Top 5 Things to Do to Avoid an IT Disaster and Keep Your Data Secure

 - Create a backup.
 Whether your file storage is on-site or in the cloud, it’s wise to have an off-site backup for your data.
 There are two good reasons to procure this type of IT service.
 First, you obviously want to protect data from attack by virtual threats like hackers and malicious software.
 You also need to consider the possibility of physical harm to your system.
 What if your equipment fails, destroying data in the process?
 What if your building suffers from a fire or flood?
 When data is backed up, you’ll still have access to your data even if originals are lost or damaged.

 - Install protective software.
 You can certainly purchase your own antivirus/anti-spyware software if you choose, but why wouldn’t you want to use a company that offers this as monthly service?
 You can take advantage of established industry partnerships to get the best protection for your system at discounted prices.
-Plus, having a professional advise you on how best to keep your data secure and avoid catastrophic breach or failure is an added benefit.
+Plus, having a professional advise you on how best to protect your data and avoid catastrophic breach or failure is an added benefit.

 - Web filtering.
 Believe it or not, the biggest threats to the security of your data could come from the inside.
 In most cases, your staff is not trying to be malicious – they simply open questionable content or they don’t have the wherewithal to avoid clicking suspicious links.
 Proper training can put your employees on the right path, but a reputable technology service can do a lot more thanks to web filtering (content control) software and services.
 If you want to keep data safe, keeping viruses, spyware, and hackers out is top priority.
 Your IT servies provider can not only install web filtering software that blocks questionable content, but they can also monitor usage and report back on employees that put your system at risk.